 UX007 is a synthetic triglyceride with a specifically designed chemical composition being studied for the treatment of LC-FAOD, which is a set of rare metabolic diseases that prevents the conversion of fat into energy and can cause low blood sugar, muscle rupture, and heart and liver disease.
-We intend to submit a new drug application, or NDA, to the U.S. Food and Drug Administration, or FDA, for the treatment of LC-FAOD in mid-2019 and are continuing discussions with EU regulatory authorities.
+The U.S. FDA has accepted our New Drug Application, or NDA for the treatment of LC-FAOD, and has assigned a Prescription Drug User Fee Act, or PDUFA, date of July 31, 2020.
+We are also continuing discussions with EU regulatory authorities.